Lennart: The Q-Summit at the University of Mannheim is one or the largest, solely student organized conference for startups and innovation in Germany.

 This year, once again students from all over Germany come together to discuss topics about our three pillars: social entrepreneurship, innovation and entrepreneurships.

 Lennart: Because we only organize one event per year and thus work towards a big goal, the work for our team is a little different to the work of a “classic” initiative here at the University.
 For this reason, every individual and our small teams are much more important.
 We regularly meet with the entire team, however, the work in every small team is at the end the most crucial.
-For us it is also very important that freshmen interested in startups can actively engage in our teams and thus, we like to give bigger responsibilities to them as early as possible.
+For us it is also very important that first-year students interested in startups can actively engage in our teams and thus, we like to give bigger responsibilities to them as early as possible.
 Generally, everyone can contribute their own ideas and start their own project for interesting ideas.
 This means we are no “classic” board-driven initiative, where only the board members organize all of the initiative’s events.

 Lennart: As mentioned above, we are organized in teams.
 These teams focus on things from speaker and corporate partner acquisition, to food and drinks.
 Our finance and legal or the marketing team are very important as well.
 Overall, we are about 70 students organized in 10 teams.